SchadenKai/notes-repo/machine-learning/ReadME.md

 - A machine learning method where the model is trained on new data over time.
 - It is where the model continouously / progressively learns without forgetting previously acquired information.
 - This is in contrast to traditional batch learning where the model is trained in a single session and is not updated.
+- Making the model capable of training continuously

 ### Catastrophic Forgetting
 - A common problem in incremental learning
 - This is when the model forgets the previously / old acquired knolwedge when it learns new information.
+- This is when training using back propagation and standard cross-entropy loss with only the new classes training data, the model can forget its learned knowledge on the old classes

 ## Meta Learning
 - Also known as `learning to learn`